-If I plan to live until I’m 85 (oh, and I do.
-Just you watch.
-I’ll be 84 and complaining about the cost of dentures.
-Just so you have something to look forward to), I would still have over thirty years of life left in me after my mortgage was paid off.
-If I was renting, then I’d have 30 years of rent payments to pay.
+If I plan to live until I'm 85, I would still have over thirty years of life left in me after my mortgage was paid off.
+If I was renting, then I'd have 30 years of rent payments to pay.

 Some might argue that their children will be paying for accommodations, but with children being less and less likely to care for their aging parents, I would never consider that a guarantee of a place to live, or even a likelihood of a place to live.

 When you take out a mortgage, you're paying into something that will eventually become yours and that, with the exception of house insurance, property taxes, and renovations and repairs, you won't have to pay into after it's paid off.
 When you rent, you'll always have to pay rent.